AnhTungLe04/EnergyMinimizationOfNanoparticles/README.md

 This project addresses the global optimization problem of determining the n-nanoparticle cluster configuration that yields the minimum potential energy (also as known as Lennard-Jones cluster global minima), using numerical conjugate gradient method.
-So far I have conducted 1000 simulations for each n-number of particles to yield the minimum results of the potential energy with their trajectories after every step of conjugate gradient method.
-The deviation compared to the published paper is still significant, especially when n increases from 11 particles.
-I am actively working on a way to optimize the results as well as reduce the computational cost.
+It covers 4 tasks in total.

+*Task 1:* Implement all functions for initalizing random positions, calculating potential energy and interactive forces, as well as line search and conjugate gradient methods.

+*Task 2:* Do a 1000-time simulation by executing the code 1000 times for each number of particles of the cluster to yield the minimum potential energies (U_{min}) and store their numbers of Conjugate Gradient Step (CGSteps) and trajectories.
+Plot U_{min} and CGSteps required to reach it as a function of N.

-A visualization of how the particles of a 13-particle cluster relocate to approach the state of minimal potential energy is saved in nano.traj, which can be observed the the command line: $ ase gui nano.traj
+*Task 3*: For this minimum case at each N, plot the evolution of potential energy as a function of CGStesps and visualize the particles.Visualizations of how the particles of a N-particle cluster relocate to approach the state of minimum potential energy is saved in 'Trjectories' director, which can be observed the the command line: $ ase gui Trajectories/nano{N}.traj

+*Task 4*: The macroscopic scaling estimate for nanoparticle energy is given by U_{macro}(N) = a + bN^{\frac{2}{3}} + cN.
+Fit the minimum potential energy data to this formula using least squares minimization and find the constants a, b, c.
+Finally plot the U_{min} - U_{macro} as a function of N.